robsmith155/udacity-nd-aws-ml-engineer-final-project/README.md

   <img src="./imgs/best-model-val-results.png" width=1000/>
 </p>

-The Weights and Biases page for the corresponding run can be viewed below or following [this](https://wandb.ai/robsmith155/brain-mri-segmentation/runs/mwk66y5o?workspace=user-robsmith155) link which shows training metrics, system information and also contains a copy of the model.
+The Weights and Biases page for the corresponding run can be viewed at [this](https://wandb.ai/robsmith155/brain-mri-segmentation/runs/mwk66y5o?workspace=user-robsmith155) link which shows training metrics, system information and also contains a copy of the model.

-<iframe src="https://wandb.ai/robsmith155/brain-mri-segmentation/runs/mwk66y5o?workspace=user-robsmith155" width="1200" height="1000"></iframe>